NetherWiki/nether/index.md

 This is Fox's personal development branch.
 You are probably here because he linked you to a particular page for feedback.
+Really this is just a place I throw notes that I haven't integrated anywhere else, the story content will eventually be slowly migrated to feature branches before being merged with master.
-Everything below is just of way for me to test formatting.
+Everything below this paragraph is just text formatting tests.

 # Formatting Test
 [spoilers]